cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 [[RFC EDITOR: Please delete this section before publication.]]

-The specification as written here differs from the original cryptographic design in {{OPAQUE}}
+The specification as written here differs from the original cryptographic design in {{JKX18}}
 and the corresponding CFRG document {{I-D.krawczyk-cfrg-opaque-03}}, both of which were used as input to the CFRG PAKE competition.
-This section describes these differences, including their motivation and explanation as to why they do not alter or otherwise affect the core security proofs or analysis in {{OPAQUE}}.
+This section describes these differences, including their motivation and explanation as to why they preserve the provable security of OPAQUE based on {{JKX18}}.

 The following list enumerates important functional differences that were made as part of the protocol specification process to address applicaton or